Macy's lowers outlook despite solid second quarter

 Sales slipped roughly 1% to $5.6 billion, but that was also stronger than anticipated.

+Yet compared with the same period last year, sales and profit have cooled.

 Sales at stores opened at least a year fell 1.5%, or 1.6% including licensed businesses like cosmetics.
-Online sales fell 5%.
+In contrast, its upscale Bloomingdale’s stores enjoyed an 8.8% increase in same-store sales, or 5.8% gain including licensed businesses.
+Online sales fell 5% during the second quarter, compared to the year-ago period, but was up 37% compared with the same period in 2019.

 “We delivered sold results despite the challenging environment,” said CEO Jeff Gennette.